Larimer Square, Denver

 Advertising

-Adults aren’t just babysitters at Denver Museum of Nature & Science, a kid-friendly museum jam-packed with dinosaur fossils, mummies and IMAX 3-D flicks.
-Naturally, kids go gaga, but plenty of the exhibits and planetarium appeal to all ages—think Dead Sea Scrolls, Russian folk carvings or black holes.
+The Denver Museum of Nature & Science is a kid (and adult) friendly museum jam-packed with dinosaur fossils, mummies and IMAX 3-D flicks.
+Naturally, children go gaga, but plenty of the exhibits and planetarium appeal to all ages—think Dead Sea Scrolls, Russian folk carvings or black holes.
 If you’re making a day of it, skip the on-site cafe in favor of a lakeside picnic in nearby City Park, also home to the Denver Zoo Conservation Alliance.

-Believe it or not, downtown Denver contains one of the largest multi-venue performance centers in the world.
+Arts aficionados will be pleased to learn downtown Denver actually contains one of the largest multi-venue performance centers in the world: the Denver Performing Arts Complex.
 Ballets, symphonies, operas and touring Broadway shows are all staged at the Arts Complex, but so are locally produced plays and the occasional rock concert.

-Time Out Tip: A range of Broadway tours including Mamma Mia! and Moulin Rouge!
-The Musical will be taking the stage this summer and can be a great way to see a professional theater performance without worrying about the overwhelming crowds of NYC.
+Time Out tip: A range of Broadway tours take over the stage here serving as a top-notch professional theater setting for a performance without worrying about the overwhelming crowds of NYC.

 Advertising

-Sports fans and curious tourists will find plenty to do at the 76-acre Coors Field, with spectacular views of the Rocky Mountains.
-Catching a baseball game isn’t the only thing you can do on the Rockies’ home turf; look for the row of purple seats marking the elevation that gives the Mile High City its name, then wash down some Rocky Mountain oysters (quickly, if you’ve never tried this infamous delicacy) with beer from the on-site brewery, the SandLot.
+Sports fans and curious tourists will find plenty to do at the 76-acre Coors Field, with its spectacular views of the Rocky Mountains and stunning sunsets.
+Catching a baseball game isn’t the only thing you can do on the Rockies’ home turf; look for the row of purple seats marking the elevation that gives the Mile High City its name, then wash down some Rocky Mountain oysters (again, if you’ve never tried this infamous delicacy it’s a must-have experience in Denver) with beer from the on-site brewery, the SandLot.

 Advertising

-Situated on Larimer Street between 14th and 15th, Larimer Square is the most bohemian block in town; this is the place to see and be seen.
+Situated on Larimer Street between 14th and 15th, Larimer Square feels like the most bohemian block in town.
 A gentle saunter down this pedestrianized street will allow you to catch up on your window shopping as you gaze through the glass of some swanky boutique stores, and afterward, you could dine at high-end restaurants like Osteria Marco or Rioja.
 Or, grab a cocktail and shop some unparalleled vintage finds at Garage Sale Vintage, which serves some of the best margaritas in town—alongside authentic secondhand (but second to none) records, clothing, trinkets and other nostalgic goodies.
 There’s also the new flagship location of Sway Wellness Spa, a first of its kind wellness club in downtown Denver to relax and refresh your mind and body (Denverites: Make sure to look into the membership option).

-Explore the RiNo Art District and experience creative options for shopping and dining.
+Explore the buzzy RiNo Art District and experience creative options for shopping and dining.
 RiNo is short for “River North” Art District and is a neighborhood where many historic warehouses and factories have been transformed into trendy art shops, bars, brewpubs and working studios.
-Be sure to check out the Denver Central Market, which is home to 11 vendors showcasing a variety of cuisine ranging from Italian bites, sweet treats and a full bar with indoor and outdoor foodhall-style seating.
+Dine at Denver Central Market, which is home to nearly a dozen vendors showcasing a variety of cuisine ranging from Italian bites, sweet treats and a full bar with indoor and outdoor foodhall-style seating.
+Step into The Ramble Hotel and explore the boutique hotel’s luxurious feeling shared spaces which draw inspiration from Madame Rambouillet’s French Salons of the 17th century, and grab an unparalleled cocktail at the on-site outpost of legendary Death & Co.
+This district also recently became home to Denver’s first-ever “common consumption area” where you can visit The Peach Pit, a walk-up service window serving signature draft, craft drinks made with high-quality spirits by local cocktail outpost The Peach Crease Club and relax and enjoy a beverage alfresco before a show at the adjacent concert venue, Mission Ballroom.

 Advertising